 A Final Note

 Nutrition is never a one-size-fits-all practice, and scheduled indulgences are no exception.
-Now, research and real-world experience make clear that these planned breaks can support adherence for some, while derailing progress for others.
+Research and real-world experience make clear that these planned breaks can support adherence for some, while derailing progress for others.
 The key is to approach them with intention, not impulse: monitor your physical and emotional responses, adjust based on feedback, and never let a single day of eating define your overall success.